levicherrin/aws-web-hosting/README.md

 ![Edit Distribution](docs/phase3/editDistribution.jpg)

-The website is now accessible from the custom domain via HTTPS.
+The website is now accessible from the custom domain via HTTPS

 ![Custom Website](docs/phase3/customDomain.jpg)

 ## Phase4 - Contact Form
-Why: Adds the capability for users to contact the website owner
+Why: capability for users to contact an admin or website owner via a designated email address

 What:
 1. Completed phase1